natthan-pigoux/DIRAC/docs/source/AdministratorGuide/Configuration/ConfReference/Systems/StorageManagement/index.rst

 StorageManagement System configuration
 =========================================

-In this subsection are described the databases, services and URLs related with RequestManagement System for each setup.
+In this subsection are described the databases, services and URLs related with RequestManagement System.

 .. toctree::
    :maxdepth: 2